A marble bust of a Roman in a split teal and pink two-tone treatment

 Enchiridion Chapter 10 / 53

-In this lesson, Epictetus explains that whenever we get confronted with challenges or temptations there is little need to worry—in fact, there is more reason to celebrate.
+In this lesson, Epictetus explains that whenever we get confronted with challenges or temptations there is little need to worry.
+In fact, there is more reason to celebrate.

 For how can you ever develop an excellent character in a comfortable life without challenge?